Here’s How Jennifer Aniston Celebrated The Big 5-0 — With Brad Pitt

 Meanwhile, Robinson, who was super awed to find himself DJing for such big stars, was nevertheless focused on his work.
 He told Toofab that many stars — and specifically Brad Pitt — complimented him for his work.

-Brad Pitt ‘surprised’ party-goers by being there but Jen was fine with it.
+Brad Pitt “surprised” partygoers by being there but Jen was fine with it.

-According to insiders familiar Jen’s B-day bash, Pitt’s presence “surprised” more than a few party-goers but he was super humble and enjoyed being at his ex’s birthday party.
-One insider told US Weekly that Brad still “wishes he’d handled the end of their marriage in a more thoughtful manner,” but he’s very comfortable being around her ex, and the same goes for Aniston as well.
+According to insiders familiar with Jen’s B-day bash, Pitt’s presence “surprised” more than a few partygoers, but he was super humble and enjoyed being at his ex’s birthday party.
+One insider told US Weekly that Brad still “wishes he’d handled the end of their marriage in a more thoughtful manner,” but he’s very comfortable being around his ex, and the same goes for Aniston as well.

-In fact, Aniston is known to have forgiven Pitt for the untimely divorce and all seems to be good between them.
+In fact, Aniston is known to have forgiven Pitt for the untimely divorce, and all seems to be good between them.
 According to the source, Aniston had debated with her friends if Pitt should be invited to the party, and after a bit of back and forth, she decided she would invite him.

 “Brad, for long, was a very important part of Jen’s life.
 She debated back and forth with friends if she should invite him.
 She was very happy that he showed up.
 Many of his close friends were at the party too.”

-As for what the Inglorious Bastards brought for her birthday, the insider revealed that he kept it simple.
+As for what the Inglorious Bastards star brought for her birthday, the insider revealed that he kept it simple.

 “Brad gave Jen a card and a hug,” the insider said.